Download Complete Bulletin (1.9 MB)

 Bioresource and Agricultural Engineering

 Addison, J S. (1990), A guide to barbed wire fence construction for range cattle control.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4183.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.